ponylang/release-bot-action/README.md

 ## announce-a-release

-Announces a release after artifacts have been built:
+Announces a release after artefacts have been built:

 - Publishes release notes to GitHub
 - Announces in the #announce stream of Zulip